 - 1. To elect five (5) directors to the board to hold office until the next annual meeting of shareholders or until their successors are elected and qualified; - 2.
-To approve an amendment to increase the authorized number of shares from 10,000,000 to 30,000,000 shares; and - 3.
+To approve an amendment to increase the authorized number of shares from 10,000,000 to 30,000,000 shares; - 3.
+To approve the potential issuance of our shares of common stock in a number equal to or more than 20% of our outstanding shares in a potential financing in order to meet the requirements of the American Stock Exchange; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.